haimkastner/unitsnet-js/README.md

     -   *In electromagnetism, permeability is the measure of the ability of a material to support the formation of a magnetic field within itself.*
 - **Permittivity**
     -   *In electromagnetism, permittivity is the measure of resistance that is encountered when forming an electric field in a particular medium.*
+- **PorousMediumPermeability**
+    -   *In fluid mechanics, permeability is the measure of the ability of a porous material to allow fluids to pass through it.*
 - **Power**
     -   *In physics, power is the rate of doing work.
 It is equivalent to an amount of energy consumed per unit time.*
 - **PowerDensity**